PrestaShop/docs/src/content/1.7/development/multistore/configuration-forms/_index.md

     }
 ```

-Then for each form elements that should have its multistore checkbox, you must add a `multistore_configuration_key` attribute, with the configuration key to which it should be attached as a value:
+Then for each form elements that should have its multistore checkbox, you must add a `multistore_configuration_key` option, with the configuration key to which it should be attached as a value:

 ```php
 <?php